tigerwill90/fox/README.md

 The router tree is optimized for high-concurrency and high performance reads, and low-concurrency write.
 Fox has a small memory footprint, and in many case, it does not do a single heap allocation while handling request.

+Fox supports various use cases, but it is especially designed for applications that require changes at runtime to their routing structure based on user input, configuration changes, or other runtime events.

 ## Disclaimer
 The current api is not yet stabilize.
 Breaking changes may occur before `v1.0.0` and will be noted on the release note.